dbfarms/cac-farmshop/readme.md

 2- farmers
+-orders page of all orders and who they are going to and when they're needed and it should be emailed to user too (
+-farmer_order doesn't make sense yet... do i need farmer line_items or does it take that place? can't add farmgoods to farmer_order which makes it more like a farmer line_item so maybe that is the direction to go

+-farmer_orders need to be created off of each farmer and farmgood listed in line item per cart )
--orders page of all orders and who they are going to and when they're needed and it should be emailed to user too -editfarmgoods needs to authenticate farmer and crashes if not visited through the farmerfarmgood page -need to work out authentication/authorization in farmgoods_controller when creating goods cause right now it's off...
+-editfarmgoods needs to authenticate farmer and crashes if not visited through the farmerfarmgood page -need to work out authentication/authorization in farmgoods_controller when creating goods cause right now it's off...
 -upload photo of farmgood or should that only be admin resp?